Adaptive Experimental Design Using Shrinkage Estimators: Introduction

 \section{Introduction}

-Adaptive experimental designs offer a powerful tool to improve experimentation.
-In such designs, the treatment assignment rule used for new arrivals is updated based on the outcomes already observed.
-These updates can be targeted toward improving the efficiency of estimating causal contrasts \citep{dai2023clip}, more rapidly identifying optimal treatments \citep{villar2015multi}, or maximizing the utility of individuals in the trial \citep{rosenberger2001optimal}.
+Adaptive designs offer a powerful tool to improve experimentation.
+In these designs, the treatment assignment for each new arrival is updated based on outcomes previously observed in the trial.
+These updates can be targeted towards several goals, including efficient estimation of causal effects \citep{dai2023clip}, identification of optimal treatments \citep{villar2015multi}, or maximizing the utility of participants in the trial \citep{rosenberger2001optimal}.

-We consider the first such objective in the context of a multi-armed randomized experiment in which there are $K$ possible active treatment levels, as well as a control treatment level.
-We suppose the trial is ``online'' in the sense that individuals arrive sequentially and, upon arrival, must be assigned to a treatment status $k \in \{0, \dots, K\}$, where $k = 0$ denotes the control and $k = 1, \dots, K$ denote the active treatments.
+We consider the first goal -- improving estimation efficiency -- in the context of a multi-armed randomized experiment in which there are $K$ active treatment levels, as well as a control level.
+We suppose the trial is ``online'' -- i.e., individuals arrive sequentially and, upon arrival, must be assigned a treatment $k \in \{0, \dots, K\}$, where $k = 0$ denotes the control and $k = 1, \dots, K$ denote the active treatments.
 We assume that trial participants are randomly sampled from an infinite super-population.
-For each individual in this super-population, we define potential outcomes $Y(k)$ corresponding to every possible treatment assignment.
+For each individual in this super-population, we define potential outcomes $Y(k)$ corresponding to every possible treatment level \citep{rubin1974estimating}.
 The causal quantities of interest are the average treatment effects